DanielOaks/game2/log.md

 # Game 2 dev log
 Here be my thoughts and feelings and vibes while developing this game.

+## 2023-09-02
+Alrighty, getting the main menu controller-usable.
+For this I want... a Controller global that keeps track of whether the last input was the keyboard/mouse or a gamepad.
+The output from this can be used to display the right kind of icons.

+update: Menu gamepad control is now mostly working thanks to [a tut from Nathan Hoad](https://youtu.be/p_m3xgWAFo0)!!
+Still need to get mouse and the pointer image position working nicely.

 ## 2023-09-01
 Platformer movement is feeling nice, and I've got the palette stuff working.
 First off let's make the main menu controller-usable, then I want to explore the intro VN-like sequence.